 So whether your goal is to get fit, start a new career or climb higher up that existing ladder in your chosen field, to eat healthier, etc, you not only need to have the motivation to achieve these things, but the drive and action to get things done.

 Don’t always be so focused on the results.
-This may sound counter-productive, and certainly you should be working towards achieving that goal which would obviously show results in the end, but not getting it right or achieving your goal as quickly as you thought you would is a recipe for demotivation.
+This may sound counter-productive.
+But not getting it right or achieving your goal as quickly as you thought you would is a recipe for demotivation.

 It’s better to achieve a goal even if you have to go slower than it is to stop trying at all!

 If you are afraid, know that there can be no courage without fear.
-If you are the kind that likes rushing straight in, perhaps stop and take a second to think what it all may mean and what it will impact.
+On the other hand, if you are the kind of person that likes rushing straight in, perhaps stop and take a second to think what it all may mean and what it will impact.

-When there is a stumbling block, if this goal is something you feel strongly enough about, you will find a way.
-You may spend your whole life setting goals and working towards them for various reasons.
-It’s a constant journey with many ups and downs, but we never grow if we stay stagnant.
+When there is a stumbling block, if this goal is something you feel strongly enough about, you will find a way around or through it.
+This is a part of life, there will always be things vying for our time and attention, but we will never grow if we stay stagnant.